Nick Pole, from BikePark Wales, tells us about some new developments that open up the legendary trail centre to a whole new audience.

 The beauty of BikePark Wales is that anybody, within reason can turn up and have an amazing day in the mountains at regardless of the weather.
 The entire facility has been designed around accessibility, with of every kind of trail for every type of rider (many of them are surfaced for all weather enjoyment too).
 Alongside Kermit is the green graded Badgers Run, a 1km loop through broadleaf woodland on relatively smooth and flat terrain that’s ideal for families.

 There are flowing sections of trail to give a taste of what is available higher up the mountain.
-Next to the entrance of the family trail and directly in front of the Café is our 'pump trail'.
+Next to the entrance of the family trail is our 'pump trail'.
 This loop designed to improve technical riding skills can be enjoyed by everybody from a three-year-old on a balance bike to a professional dirt jump rider.

 The trails on the mountain itself provide a challenge for even the most confident riders.
 These trails are graded from blue through to black in the same way as a ski run in the Alps so it’s easy to pick a trail that suits you.
 We have some of the longest descending trails in Wales, many of which will take up to 15 minutes even for a competent rider.
 At the more severe end of the spectrum the red and black trails at BikePark Wales are incredibly challenging with large jumps and drops, roots and rocks.